tiffany-taylor/RfcCodex/class_scoping_improvements.md

       }
    }

-   // Accessing he inner class from the method within void display_Inner() {
+   // Accessing the inner class from the method within void display_Inner() {
       Inner_Demo inner = new Inner_Demo();
       inner.print();